On the Geometric Ergodicity of Hamiltonian Monte Carlo: Results for an position-dependent integration time

 \section{Results for an position-dependent integration time}

-An important free parameter in HMC is the integration time $T$, which we have previously assumed to be fixed.
+An important free parameter in HMC is the integration time $T$, which we have previously assumed to be independent of the current position.
 The representation (\ref{eqn:mprop}) does however suggest that allowing this to change can have some benefits.
 If the candidate map is viewed as

-then if the `DRIFT' function becomes negligible for large $\|x_0\|$ and fixed $T$, then it can be increased in magnitude by making $T$ larger.
-In a trivial setting in which $\nabla U(x) = x^{-p}$ (for $x > 0$), for example, then setting $T = x^p$ would ensure that the drift no longer shrinks to zero as $\|x_0\|$ increases.